 PARP inhibitors have also shown some efficacy against tumors without BRCA mutations, and the U.S. Food and Drug Administration (FDA) has approved them for BRCA-normal cancer.
 The FDA recently approved Zejula as frontline maintenance treatment (treatment given to prevent or delay recurrence) for patients who have had a complete or partial response (their cancer has diminished or disappeared entirely) to first-line platinum-based chemotherapy.

-What new therapies are under development?
+What new treatment options are under development?

 Despite the impact that bevacizumab and PARP inhibitors have had on ovarian cancer treatment, there is still no cure for advanced ovarian cancer.
-There is a need for treatments that provide longer-lasting relief, especially for patients whose cancers are platinum-resistant or platinum-refractory (platinum-based chemotherapy does not work at all), as well as for those with normal BRCA genes.
+There is a need for therapies that provide longer-lasting relief, especially for patients whose cancers are platinum-resistant or platinum-refractory (platinum-based chemotherapy does not work at all), as well as for those with normal BRCA genes.

 Over the past year, a few promising therapies have been making their way through clinical trials.
 These include: